Chemical Kinetics, Markov Chains, and the Imaginary It\^{o} Interpretation: Imaginary Noise is not Unreal

 \begin{prop} Let $\{\Psi\}_a \in \mathcal{H} \left( \mathbb{C}\backslash \mathbb{R} \right)$ be the Cauchy representation of a (compactly-supported) distribution $\Psi \in C^\infty \left( \mathbb{R} \right)'$.
 Then: \begin{itemize} \item $\left\{\mathcal{P}(s) \Psi(s) \right\} _a= \mathcal{P}(\phi) \{\Psi\}_a(\phi)$ in $\mathcal{H} \left( \mathbb{C}\backslash \mathbb{R} \right)/\mathcal{H} \left( \mathbb{C}\right)$ and \item $\left\{ \dfrac{\partial^m \Psi(s)}{\partial s^m} \right\}_a=\dfrac{\partial^m \{\Psi(\phi)\}_a}{\partial \phi^m}$ in $\mathcal{H} \left( \mathbb{C}\backslash \mathbb{R} \right)/\mathcal{H} \left( \mathbb{C}\right)$, \end{itemize} where $\phi \in \mathbb{C}\backslash \mathbb{R}$, $s \in \mathbb{R}$, $\mathcal{P}$ is an arbitrary polynomial, and $m$ an arbitrary positive integer. \end{prop}

 \begin{proof} It is clear that all expressions in the statement are well-defined.
-Now, to prove the first property note that it is enough to show that it is true for $\mathcal{P}$ being an arbitrary monomial, say $\phi^n$.
+Now, to prove the first property it is enough to show that the equality is true for $\mathcal{P}$ being an arbitrary monomial, say $\phi^n$.
 The case $n=0$ is trivial, for $n=1$ compute